sakim5027/SeulAnKim.github.io/blog/_posts/2022-01-23-PetGuru-Project-Retrospective.md

 ### MySQL Database Build up

-In this project, I built relational database using MySQL.
-At first, I created Model & did migration using Sequelize in the terminal.
+In this project, I built relational database using **MySQL**.
+At first, I created Model & did migration using **Sequelize** in the terminal.
 After that I created Modeal association and connected each Database Models since this was relational database.
 For example, User table and Pet table has 1:N relationship, and this could be created with below code:

 ```javascript